2026 Apr HDT/ARCH-CANY-Hite

 Planning for lower-mileage, ~15 mpd @ 2 mph w/ a whole bunch of 1 mph terrain and routefinding.
 150 miles in ~9 days.
 Route is often not well-defined and is class 3 in places: scrambles, scrapes, bushwhacks, climbs, drops, etc. Longer, heavier water carries.
 Might only find water once per day, longest carry is likely ~30 miles for which I would carry 6 liters, my heaviest water carry ever, so be careful and don't get too lost.

 This lighterpack models my carry out of Needles Outpost into Canyonlands which is the heaviest it will be.
-Mean total pack weight (TPW) will probably be around 20 lbs due to water carries which is why I'm using a framed pack.
-I've seen a few ultralighters use frameless packs on the Hayduke and though it is possible they looked pretty uncomfortable and I think the water carry weight makes a load-transferring hipbelt a no-brainer.
+Mean total pack weight (TPW) for the overall trip will probably be around 20 lbs due to water carries which is why I'm using a framed pack.
+I've seen a few ultralighters use frameless packs on the Hayduke and though it is possible all of them other than Swami looked pretty uncomfortable and I think the water carry weight makes a load-transferring hipbelt a no-brainer.

 I think my winter GRCA backcountry trip was a good test for the Hayduke.
-I am a little anxious about the Hayduke generally: navigation, routefinding, higher level of overall mindfulness, water, sand, slickrock, conditions.
+I am anxious about the Hayduke generally: navigation, routefinding, higher level of overall mindfulness, water, sand, slickrock, conditions.
+Canyon country, while beautiful, feels like a place that punishes mistakes.

 Food Carries: